Radiation Sciences — B.S. (Postprofessional)

 Prerequisites/corequisites

-A maximum of 70 semester or 105 quarter didactic units from an accredited community college will be accepted as transfer credit.
+A maximum of 70 semester or 105 quarter didactic units from an accredited college or university will be accepted as transfer credit.
 Students who have completed a program with the same programmatic accreditation as LLU's program, are allowed up to 50 junior college-level quarter units of academic credit on the basis of their registry license.
 Students should be within 12 quarter units of completion of general education (GE) requirements in order to be considered for the Bachelor of Science core program OR have developed an academic plan with the program director.
 For a complete listing of general education requirements, see LLU General Education Requirements.
 Following is a list of specific requirements and the general education domain to which they apply:

 Domain 1: Religion (8 quarter units)